willwin4sure/sprl/cpp/src/selfplay/options.md

     1. `NUM_GROUPS`, `NUM_WORKER_TASKS`: supercloud settings.
     2. `numIters`: Total number of iterations for the entire training process.
+    3. `NUM_PAST_ITERS_TO_TRAIN`: How many past iterations to train on.
+This is solely used in the controller.
-    3. `iterationOptions`: Options for the main training loop.
+    4. `iterationOptions`: Options for the main training loop.
-    4. `initIterationOptions`: Options for the initial iteration of the training loop.
+    5. `initIterationOptions`: Options for the initial iteration of the training loop.
-    5. `model_name` The name of the model.
+    6. `model_name` The name of the model.
-    6. `model_variant` The variant of the model, possibly the empty string.
+    7. `model_variant` The variant of the model, possibly the empty string.

 2. Iteration Options: